-17.7 Additional Supportive Services: Housing Stability and Retention
+17.6 Additional Supportive Services: Housing Stability and Retention

-Describe how such services will help promote housing stability and retention on the part of Program Participants. (max 500 words) Please remember to not use the name of the agency.
+Describe how the additional services described in 17.5 will help promote housing stability and retention on the part of Program Participants. (max 500 words) Please remember to not use the name of the agency.

-17.8 Youth Project Narratives
+17.7 Youth Project Narratives